 Working with multiple invoices

-You can work with multiple invoices at the same time and post them all at the same time.
-If you must create multiple invoices, use the Pending vendor invoices page.
+You can work with multiple invoices at the same time and post all of them at the same time.
+If you need to create multiple invoices, use the Pending vendor invoices page.
 If you must post and print multiple vendor invoices, use the invoice approval journal.
 If you're using the invoice approval journal, at least one product receipt must be posted for the purchase order, and an invoice for the purchase order must be posted in an invoice register.
 The financial information for the invoice comes from the invoice that was posted in the register.

 Recovering vendor invoices that are being used